John E. Weeks: Career

 Weeks was elected Governor in 1926.
 In 1928 he became the first Vermont Governor elected to a second two-year term, arguing that he should be given an exemption from the Republican Party's Mountain Rule in order to oversee efforts to recover from the great flood of 1927.
-Weeks served from January 6, 1927 to January 8, 1931.
+Weeks served from January 6, 1927, to January 8, 1931.
 In addition to flood recovery efforts, the Weeks administration was marked by an average of forty-nine miles of road annually being paved on a pay-as-you-go basis.

 In 1930, Weeks was elected to the United States House of Representatives from Vermont's 1st District.
 This district was scheduled to be eliminated due to redistricting, and incumbent Republican Elbert S. Brigham was not running for reelection.
 Weeks argued that serving one term and then retiring would be a fitting capstone to his career, and would ensure that two incumbent Republicans did not have to run against each other in a 1932 primary for Vermont's sole U.S. House seat.
 Weeks won the seat and served one term, 1931 to 1933.
 After serving in Congress, Weeks returned to his Middlebury business interests.

+Honors

+Weeks was a longtime trustee of Middlebury College, from which he received the honorary degrees of M.A. in 1912 and LL.D. in 1927.
+In 1927, he received an honorary LL.D. from Norwich University.